jay0lee/break19/README.md

 # break19

-Tool to interact with the Google Chrome Browser Management Console (CBCM) API
+Tool to interact with the Google Chrome Browser Cloud Management  (CBCM) API

 *When I was a kid my father had a [CB radio](https://en.wikipedia.org/wiki/Citizens_band_radio) (get it?
 CB radio CB - "Chrome browser"?
 OK it's a stretch I admit).
 "Break one-nine for a radio check" was CB lingo for "can you hear me?"
 It was all my brother and I really knew to say but boy did we learn some new words from the truckers.*